 The Kiviat diagram of cooperate driving systems is depicted in Figure 5.
 This adaptation concerns the change of parameters, such as speed, acceleration, and distance.
-It is triggered mainly by inter-vehicle and vehicle-to-infrastructure communication and the internal sensing of the current state of the vehicle.
+It can be triggered by inter-vehicle and vehicle-to-infrastructure communication and the internal sensing of the current state of the vehicle.